 The Food Pantry was formed as a collaborative effort between the Sociology Club and the Polytechnic United Methodist Church.
 It is designed to serve all members of the Texas Wesleyan community — students, staff, and faculty.
 We aim to provide food for all Wesleyan community regardless of financial status.
 If you forgot your breakfast, lunch, or dinner or need a snack to keep up your energy for lectures, swing by the Food Pantry and we will be happy to provide snacks.

-The Food Pantry is located on the first floor of the Polytechnic United Methodist Church building behind the main stairwell, Room 133.
+The Food Pantry is located on the first floor of PUMC, behind the stairwell.
+Just look down and follow the signs once you enter the building.